jefmud/minimus/README.md

 ## Class Based Views

 Minimus can support "Class based views."
 This is currently developing and only (so far) supports GET, POST, PUT, and DELETE methods.
-If you wanted a Pony, then get a Pony.
+If you wanted a Pony (Django), then get a Pony.

 ```python
 from minimus import Minimus, ClassView